 The toilet paper test

-If we look at how it’s being handled, on that landing page, they have a simple text box message about the limitations on number of packs per purchase.
+If we look at how it’s being handled on that landing page, they’ve a simple text box message about the limitations on number of packs per purchase.

 Overall, it’s part of a well put together online shopping customer experience from Coles.

-Well, forty minutes of trying and the Woolworths site is back up and running.
+Well, 40 minutes of trying and the Woolworths site is back up and running.

 Like Coles, they’ve done a good job of using the big headline banner to highlight the core message on Covid-19.
-Except here, there are two messages.
+Except here, there are 2 messages.

 Covid-19 updates and changes to online shopping (which are all related to Covid-19.)

-As a shopper, that’s a little confusing to know where to look first.
-Particularly as the first Cover-19 update relates to launching a new online delivery service for the vulnerable.
+As a shopper, that’s a little confusing.
+You don’t know where to look first.
+Particularly as the first Covid-19 update relates to launching a new online delivery service for the vulnerable.